 As for expanding use of the tools, they’ve found that a gradual ramp-up to using more functionality—like custom features and third-party integrations—best served their team.
 Establishing key workflows and then implementing additional features was crucial to setting up a sound process that scales with their team.

 Working as part of a growing, distributed team can be a challenge.
-But, with tools like Asana and G Suite, teams are able to collaborate seamlessly across offices, projects, and time zones without skipping a beat.
+But, with tools like Asana and Google Workspace, teams are able to collaborate seamlessly across offices, projects, and time zones without skipping a beat.

-To learn more about how OutSystems uses Asana and G Suite, watch the full webinar here.
+To learn more about how OutSystems uses Asana and Google Workspace, watch the full webinar here.